Sango language: History

 A variety of Sango was used as a lingua franca along the Ubangi River before French colonization, in the late 1800s.
 The French army recruited Central Africans, causing them to increasingly use Sango as a means of interethnic communication.
 Throughout the 20th century, missionaries promoted Sango because of its wide usage.

 Originally used by river traders, Sango arose as a lingua franca based on the Northern Ngbandi dialect of the Sango tribe, part of the Ngbandi language cluster, with some French influence.

 The rapid growth of the city of Bangui since the 1960s has had significant implications for the development of Sango, with the creation, for the first time, of a population of first-language speakers.
 Whereas rural immigrants to the city spoke many different languages and used Sango only as a lingua franca, their children use Sango as their main (and sometimes only) language.
 That has led to a rapid expansion of the lexicon, including both formal and slang terms.
 Also, its new position as the everyday language of the capital city has led to Sango gaining greater status and being used increasingly in fields for which it was previously the norm to use French.

 Geographic distribution

-Sango is widespread in the Central African Republic, with 350,000 speakers at the 1970 census.
+Sango is widespread in the Central African Republic, with a population in CAR of approximately 5,500,000 in 2025.
 It is also spoken as a lingua franca in southern Chad, where it is probably not spoken natively and its use is decreasing, and in the Democratic Republic of the Congo, where its use is increasing.

 Today, Sango is both a national and official language of the Central African Republic, which makes the Central African Republic one of the few African countries to have an indigenous language as an official language.